-An additional observation we made is that for models that are compressed using quantization and element-wise pruning the threshold at which CRS becomes feasible is much higher than for just pruned models.
+Another observation we made is that for models that are compressed using quantization and element-wise pruning, the threshold at which CRS becomes feasible is much higher than for models that are pruned alone.
 Again, this is related to the properties of CRS decoding.
-Instead of all values, only values unequal to zero (or a zero point) are stored.
-To preserve their position in the original un-decoded matrix, the row and column indices of the values must be stored as well.
-For larger matrices, like they exist in DNNs, these indices usually require 16- or 32-bit integers to be stored correctly.
-Therefore, memory savings made by CRS can be considered as a trade-off between storing some elements and their indices versus storing all elements without any indices.
-When introducing sparsity into matrices with 32-bit floating point values, this quickly becomes a good trade-off.
-However, since quantized values require only 8 bits, while the index values introduced by CRS are still usually at least 16 bits long, the amount of sparsity that has to be introduced before memory can be saved is higher.
+Instead of storing all values, only values unequal to zero (or a zero point) are stored.
+To preserve their position in the original undecoded matrix, the row and column indices of the values must also be stored.
+For larger matrices, such as those found in DNNs, these indices typically require 16- or 32-bit integers to store correctly.
+Therefore, the memory savings achieved by CRS can be considered as a trade-off between storing some elements and their indices and storing all elements without indices.
+When introducing sparsity into matrices with 32-bit floating-point values, this quickly becomes a good tradeoff.
+However, since quantized values require only 8 bits, while the index values introduced by CRS are usually still at least 16 bits long, the amount of sparsity that must be introduced before memory can be saved is greater.

 Fig.~\ref{fig:size_results:sram} shows the relationship between relative theoretical model size and required SRAM.
-Similar to flash consumption, a correlation between model size and SRAM consumption can be observed for structural pruning.
+Similar to flash consumption, a correlation between model size and SRAM consumption can be observed for structure pruning.
 When structures are removed from parameter tensors during pruning, data dependencies between layers are also removed.
-Therefore, the shapes of the dynamic intermediate activation tensors stored in RAM and shared between succeeding layers reduce as well.
-The reason why the relation is not perfectly linear is because our runtime library tries to re-use heap memory for several activation tensors.
-How good this strategy works and how much memory it can save depends on the topology of the DNN that it is applied to.
+Therefore, the shapes of the dynamic intermediate activation tensors stored in RAM and shared between subsequent layers are also reduced.
+The reason the relationship is not perfectly linear is that our runtime library tries to reuse heap memory for multiple activation tensors.
 We cannot observe a reduction in SRAM consumption for element-wise pruning.
 This is because we do not remove any elements during element-wise pruning.
-While CRS can compress the sparse parameter tensors, it cannot change their original shapes.
-Therefore, as expected, no data dependencies are removed during decoding and as a result all intermediate activation tensors retain their original sizes.